dydra/http-api-tests/sparql-protocol/paths/README.md

 <tr style="background-color: #f0f0f0">
     <td style="width: 24em; white-space: pre">graph ?g {?s :p1/:p2 ?o}</td>
-    <td>... a path outside of a graph clause matches statements
+    <td>... a path inside of a variable graph clause matches statements
-        in and among all named graphs - and retains each respective graph in the solution.</td></tr>
+        in and among all named graphs - and _retains_ each respective graph in the solution. as a consequence of this,
+        "... evaluation is carried out by matching the active graph at that point in the overall query evaluation,"[3] and the paths do not cross among graphs:</td></tr>

 <tr style="background-color: #f0f0f0">
     <td style="width: 24em; white-space: pre; border-bottom: 1px solid black;">graph :g1 {?s :p1/:p2 ?o}</td>
     <td style="border-bottom: 1px solid black;">
-        ... a path within a specific graph clause matches statements in the respective specific named graph only.</td></tr>
+        ... a path within a constant graph clause matches statements in the respective specific named graph only.</td></tr>